This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 Pricing is based on the course you choose.
 You’ll learn about the pricing when you attend the webinar meant for your selected route.

-We have learnt much about two leading interview prep courses for software engineers, viz Outco and Interview Kickstart.
+We have learned much about two leading interview prep courses for software engineers, viz Outco and Interview Kickstart.

 Hopefully, reading this review has enabled you to gather as much information as possible about them.